Echocolat/totk-practice-mod-any-100/README.md

 Make sure to delete any previous installation of the mod if you're updating.
 Note that this is not compatible with 99% of mods (but it is compatible with the Intro Skip mod).

+#### If you're playing on emulator

+Download the emulator version of the mod in the releases and extract the `Practice Mod TotK 1.0.0` folder in your mod folder.

 #### If you're not using Simple Mod Manager

 Download the normal version of the mod in the releases and extract the `atmosphere` folder from the archive in the root folder of your modded Switch's SD Card.
 Accept any file overwrite.
 To remove it, simply delete the `exefs` and `romfs` folders in `atmosphere\contents\0100F2C0115B6000`.